Lough Derg Yacht Club: History

 Although Lough Derg Yacht Club was founded in 1835, it may have been in existence in some form before that date.
 The club's first regatta, led by Commodore Viscount Avonmore, was held in 1837 with events in Killaloe, Williamstown and Dromineer Bay and at Portumna.
 Through the early period of the club's life, they sailed large cutter rigged keelboats of displacement between 5 and 16 tons.

 Commodores at the club in the mid-19th century included James Spaight Esq. of Derry (commodore in 1846), Bassett Holmes Esq.
 (1848 and 1859), Viscount Avonmore of Belle Isle (1849), and Hon.
 G.F.W.
 Yelverton (1857 to 1858).
 Up until 1883 the club organised events under its own rules- thereafter it operated under Yacht Racing Association (YRA) rules.

 The first mention of centreboard boats racing at the club is 1893 when a race was held for mermaids.

 The first one-design boat adopted by the club was the Dabchick class of centre-boarder designed by Linton Hope c.
 1895.
 These boats were about 20 feet L.O.A. with a beam of 6 feet.
 They carried 200 sq.ft. sail area in a Bermudian rig with spinnaker.
-The Dabchick was followed by the Shannon one-design class designed by Francis Morgan-Giles which began racing in 1922.
+The Dabchick was followed by the Shannon one-design class designed by Francis Charles Morgan-Giles which began racing in 1922.

 It is not known when the club merged with the Lough Derg Boat Club and thereby acquired a clubhouse at Dromineer, but it was about 1901.

-The Mirror world championships were hosted at Dromineer during summer 2013.
+The Mirror class world championships were hosted at Dromineer during summer 2013.